DEFRA/defra-map/docs/api.md

 ### _`draw`_ (**[draw](./api/draw.md)**)

+A `draw` configuration object.
+Options for adding and configuring draw functionality.

 ### _`geocodeProvider`_ (GeocodeProvider instance)

 An instance of a geocode provider class.
 Allows replacing the default geocode provider with a custom geocode provider.